frcdesign/FRCDesign.org/docs/mechanism-examples/pivots/index.md

 # Pivots

-Rotating arms are a key mechanism in FRC® robotics.
-They are often essential in the deployment and manipulation of mechanisms.
+Pivots come in all sorts of shapes and sizes, and their designs are highly dependent on mechanism requirements.
+These examples provide some insight into different solutions for the many challenges of designing pivots.

 ## Featured